GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/03-data-platform/dev/README.md

 To configure the use of Cloud KMS on resources, you have to specify the key id on the `service_encryption_keys` variable.
 Key locations should match resource locations.

+## Data Catalog

+[Data Catalog](https://cloud.google.com/data-catalog) helps you to document your data entry at scale.
+Data Catalog relies on [tags](https://cloud.google.com/data-catalog/docs/tags-and-tag-templates#tags) and [tag template](https://cloud.google.com/data-catalog/docs/tags-and-tag-templates#tag-templates) to manage metadata for all data entries in a unified and centralized service.
+To implement [column-level security](https://cloud.google.com/bigquery/docs/column-level-security-intro) on BigQuery, we suggest to use `Tags` and `Tag templates`.

+The default configuration will implement 3 tags:
+ - `3_Confidential`: policy tag for columns that include very sensitive information, such as credit card numbers.
+ - `2_Private`: policy tag for columns that include sensitive personal identifiable information (PII) information, such as a person's first name.
+ - `1_Sensitive`: policy tag for columns that include data that cannot be made public, such as the credit limit.

+Anything that is not tagged is available to all users who have access to the data warehouse.

+You can configure your tags and roles associated by configuring the `data_catalog_tags` variable.
+We suggest useing the "[Best practices for using policy tags in BigQuery](https://cloud.google.com/bigquery/docs/best-practices-policy-tags)" article as a guide to designing your tags structure and access pattern.
+By default, no groups has access to tagged data.

 ### VPC-SC

 As is often the case in real-world configurations, [VPC-SC](https://cloud.google.com/vpc-service-controls) is needed to mitigate data exfiltration.
 VPC-SC can be configured from the [FAST security stage](../../02-security).
 This step is optional, but highly recomended, and depends on customer policies and security best practices.